Exterior of the Arktikum building in Rovaniemi Finland

 Here I am admiring the Brown River icefall in Korouoma Canyon

-Whether you simply hike (or rather, slide on your butt, as we did) through the nature reserve or go ice hiking with a team who will help you ice climb safely, this is one of the most iconic day trips you can do from Rovaniemi in January.
+Whether you simply hike (or rather, slide down hills on your butt, as we did) through the nature reserve or go ice hiking with a team who will help you ice climb safely, this is one of the most iconic day trips you can do from Rovaniemi in January.
 This is the exact tour that I took if you’re looking to do the same; I highly recommend it!

 Just beware that it’s often way colder at the bottom of the canyon than it will be anywhere else, so be sure to dress extra warm!